David Starr Jordan: Human Betterment Foundation

-Role in apparent coverup of murder of Jane Stanford
+Role in apparent murder of Jane Stanford

 In 1905, Jordan launched an apparent coverup of the murder of Jane Stanford.
 While vacationing in Oahu, Stanford had suddenly died of strychnine poisoning according to the local coroner's jury.
 Jordan then sailed to Hawaii, hired a physician to investigate the case, and declared she had in fact died of heart failure, a condition whose symptoms bear no relationship to those that were actually observed.
-His motive for doing this has been a subject of speculation.
-One possibility is that he was simply acting to protect the reputation of the university since its finances were precarious, and a scandal might have damaged fundraising.
-He had written the president of Stanford's board of trustees, offered several alternate explanations for Mrs. Stanford's death, and suggested to select whichever would be most suitable.
-Since Mrs. Stanford had a difficult relationship with him and reportedly planned to remove him from his position at the university, he might also have had a personal motive to eliminate suspicions that might have swirled around an unsolved crime.
-Jordan's version of Mrs. Stanford's demise was largely accepted until the appearance of several publications in 2003 that emphasized the evidence that she was murdered.
+His motive has been a subject of speculation.
+One possibility is that he was acting to protect the reputation of the university, since its finances were precarious, and a scandal might have damaged fundraising.
+He had written the president of Stanford's board of trustees, offered several explanations for Stanford's death, and suggested they select whichever was most suitable.
+Since Stanford had a difficult relationship with him and reportedly planned to remove him from his position at the university, he might have had a motive to eliminate suspicions about an unsolved crime.
+Jordan's version of Stanford's demise was largely accepted until the appearance of several publications in 2003 arguing that she was murdered.

-Final years and legacy
+Retirement

 In retirement, Jordan remained active, writing on ichthyology, world relations, peace, and his autobiography.